arterys/inference-sdk/README.md

 ### The healthcheck endpoint

-You should handle healthcheck requests by returning a status code 200 if your server is ready to handle inference requests and 500 otherwise.
+You should handle healthcheck requests by returning a string 'READY' if your server is ready.
+Otherwise return something else, with status code 200 in both cases.

-You can do this by modifying the `healthcheck` function in `mock_server.py`
+You can do this by modifying the `healthcheck_handler` function in `mock_server.py`

 ### Handling an inference request